First of all I would like to congratulate all the participants for their sincere efforts in the Linkedin’s IPO Contest.

 Balance Sheet and P&L Sheet:

-- The Cash balance on the balance sheet will also earn some interest rate on it.
+• The Cash balance on the balance sheet will also earn some interest rate on it.
 Let’s suppose 4% per annum.
-Also if the cash balance of the company goes negative, they have any overdraft facility which charges at 6% per annum.
+Also if the cash balance of the company goes negative, they have an overdraft facility which charges at 6% per annum.
 You need to incorporate this interest calculation in the model.

-- This was the most interesting part and most you committed a very small mistake of not taking the overdraft liability into the balance sheet.
+• This was the most interesting part and most of you committed a very small mistake of not taking the overdraft liability into the balance sheet.
 A simple check on this was, increasing the assets for FY 2012, will disturb the relation of Assets=Liabilities + Equity.

 Winners will receive the certificate of Excellence.